On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative Minimal Model Program over -factorial fourfolds

 \subsection{Existence of pl-flips with ample divisor in the boundary}

-In order to show Theorem \ref{t-sflip}, we need the following lemma. \begin{lemma} Let $(S,C+B)$ be a three-dimensional plt pair with standard coefficients defined over an $F$-finite field of characteristic $p>5$, where $f\colon S\to T$ is a birational morphism, $C$ is an irreducible divisor with $f|_{C} \colon C \to f(C)$ birational, and $-(K_S+C+B)$ is an $f$-ample $\Q$-divisor.
-Then $(S,C+B)$ is relatively purely F-regular over a neighborhood of $f(C)\subset T$.
+In order to show Theorem \ref{t-sflip}, we need the following lemma. \begin{lemma} Let $(S,C+B)$ be a three-dimensional plt pair with standard coefficients defined over an $F$-finite field of characteristic $p>5$ (resp.\ a DVR of characteristic $(0,p)$ for $p>5$), where $f\colon S\to T$ is a projective birational morphism, $C$ is a prime divisor with $f|_{C} \colon C \to f(C)$ birational, and $-(K_S+C+B)$ is an $f$-ample $\Q$-divisor.